Common Cardiac Tests and Procedures

 Cardiac MRI

 A cardiac MRI is a magnetic resonance scan of the heart.
 It gives very clear pictures of the structure and function of the heart and can also provide information on signs of angina or coronary blockages.
-The test involves lying flat on a bed and being passed through a tunnel which takes pictures of the heart.
-Some people can find this a little claustrophobic but most people find it quite manageable.
+The test involves lying flat on a bed and being passed through a tunnel, which takes pictures of the heart.
+Some people can find this a little claustrophobic, but most people find it quite manageable.

 Cardiac CT